OCA/multi-company/purchase_sale_inter_company/readme/CONFIGURE.rst

-TTo configure this module, you need to:
+To configure this module, you need to:
 #. go to the menu *General Settings > Companies > Companies*.
 #.
 Select one of the companies.
 #.
 Go to the tab *Inter-Company* then the group *Purchase To Sale*.